i99dash docs

 step-up

-The fresh user prompt the host shows for tier-2 admin operations (sys.reboot, pm.install) at action time, even when install consent was previously granted.
+The fresh user prompt the host shows for write/state-changing admin operations (sys.reboot, pm.install) at action time.
 Privacy + safety belt-and-braces.

 submodule